 Ear Tubes

 Ear tubes are tiny cylinders placed through the eardrum to allow air into the middle ear.
 They are most common in children but work in people of all ages.
-Some other names for ear tubes are myringotomy tubes, pressure equalization tubes tympanostomy tubes, and ventilation tubes.
+Some other names for the tubes are myringotomy tubes, pressure equalization tubes tympanostomy tubes, and ventilation tubes.

 Why Use Ear Tubes?

-Ear tubes are mostly used to give long term ventilation and allow drainage to the middle ears that are affected by frequent infections, persistent fluid buildup, or chronic middle ear infections.
+They are mostly used to give long term ventilation and allow drainage to the middle ears that are affected by frequent infections, persistent fluid buildup, or chronic middle ear infections.

 Normal Ear Ventilation